dacurry-tns/deploying-apereo-cas/pages/building/server/mfa/update-the-service-registry.md

 ---
 title: Update the service registry
-last_updated: September 26, 2017
+last_updated: July 31, 2018
 sidebar: main_sidebar
 permalink: building_server_mfa_update-the-service-registry.html
 summary:
 ---

-Although it's possible to enable MFA across the board for all services by setting properties in `cas.properties` (see [CAS 5: Configuration Properties: Multifactor Authentication][casdoc-mfa-props]), it's usually preferable to configure it on a per-service basis in the service registry.
+Although it's possible to enable MFA across the board for all services by setting properties in `cas.properties` (see [CAS 5: Configuration Properties: Multi-factor Authentication][casdoc-mfa-props]), it's usually preferable to configure it on a per-service basis in the service registry.

 ## Create a second service definition for the CAS client